 Harmonic tremolo chops the signal in half, treble (high pitches) and bass (low-end), and modulates them out of phase with each other. …Which is to say, it’s more of a tonal wobbling.

-All of the pedals in this tremolo pedal roundup can do amplitude tremolo; a few of them can also do harmonic tremolo.
+All of the pedals in this tremolo pedal roundup can do amplitude tremolo; only a few of them can also do harmonic tremolo.
 So if you’re stuck on a harmonic tap trem, your choice is much easier.
+Me?
+I got the Swindler Red Mountain V2 in part because it is dual-mode.
+I like it both ways. 😉

 Tap Tempo Trem Criteria